siangjun2/tp/docs/UserGuide.md

 Marks the selected student as having attended a specific ISO week.

 Format:
-`mark INDEX w/[ATTENDANCEWEEK]`
+`mark INDEX w/ATTENDANCEWEEK`

 Example:
 - `mark 3 w/W10-2024`

 What to know:
 - Only students can be marked; marking tutors shows an error.
-- Attendance weeks are in WXX-YYYY format (ISO-8601), same as [unmark](#unmark).
+- Attendance weeks are in WXX-yyyy format (ISO-8601), same as [unmark](#unmark).
     - Where W is case-insensitive,
     - XX represents the ISO week, the student attended,
-    - and YYYY represents the corresponding year.
+    - and yyyy represents the corresponding year.
 Supported years are year 2000 and onwards.
 - We are using weeks defined according to ISO-8601, which is an international standard.
     - This is also a common standard used in the education industry.
     - To find out more, please visit [this page](https://www.iso.org/iso-8601-date-and-time-format.html).